boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ### Reset interpreter instance "MyInstance"

 The following example shows how to reset a script interpreter instance `MyInstance`.
-The corresponding instance has to be present and in state `ERROR`.
+The corresponding instance has to be present and in state `ERROR` ([see instance state machine](https://docs.automation.boschrexroth.com/doc/2359488747/user-interface-via-data-layer/latest/en/)).

 ![example-interpreter-python-reset-instance.png](./images/example-interpreter-python-reset-instance.png)
 ![example-interpreter-python-reset-instance-dashboard.png](./images/example-interpreter-python-reset-instance-dashboard.png)